Scott943/Prototrade_Docs/docs/source/quickstart.rst

 .. code-block:: python

    if __name__ == '__main__':
-      main() # main should contain the code for initalising the VirtualExchange and registering strategies
+      main() # main should contain the code for initalising the StrategyRegistry and registering strategies